seaweediman/tp/docs/UserGuide.md

 * Edits the second interview in the interview list and updates the candidate set, date and time of the interview.
 * All input fields should be provided in the correct format.
 Please refer to notes on interview command format shown above to see what constitutes a valid input.
 * At least one input field must be edited.
+For instance, in the above example, three input fields have been edited - `c=1 2` for the candidates assigned to the interview, `date=18/10/2021` for the date of the interview and `time=1400` for the time the interview is scheduled for.
   <br>
   <br>